-The bill aims to enhance child welfare protections in Massachusetts by amending various sections of the General Laws related to the Department of Children and Families (DCF) and the Child Advocate's office.
-Key provisions include the appointment of an education director to establish an education unit within DCF, focusing on educational stability and success for children in care.
-The bill mandates the issuance of annual and quarterly performance reports detailing demographic data, placement metrics, and educational outcomes.
-It also introduces a five-year performance plan with numerical targets for safety, permanence, and well-being, while streamlining reporting requirements and improving transparency by repealing outdated definitions and provisions.
+The bill aims to enhance child welfare protections by amending various sections of the General Laws related to the Department of Children and Families (DCF).
+Key provisions include the appointment of an education director to establish an education unit within the department, focusing on educational stability and success for children in care.
+The education director will oversee policies, monitor relevant laws, and address barriers to educational access.
+The bill also mandates the issuance of annual and quarterly reports detailing the department's performance, including demographic data and educational outcomes, to improve transparency and accountability.
+Additionally, it establishes a five-year performance plan with numerical targets for safety, permanence, and well-being, requiring regular updates and public availability.

 Statutes affected: Bill Text: 6-172, 18B-6A, 18C-1, 38-2A, 119-23, 119-29, 210-5E